-When a SMART Laboratory opens its doors in August on Concordia University Wisconsin's Mequon campus, it will mark the first of its kind at a Wisconsin college or university.
+When a SMART Laboratory opens its doors later this year on Concordia University Wisconsin's Mequon campus, it will mark the first of its kind at a Wisconsin college or university.

 Funded by a $15,000 grant from The Charles E. Kubly Foundation, the Stress Management and Resiliency Training Laboratory will be designed to provide high-quality, stress management services for undergraduate students, says Dean of Students Dr. Steve Gerner, who authored the proposal for the unrestricted grant after two colleagues attended a mental health conference.